 - Y93.G2: Activity, grilling and smoking food

 - Always take the time to set a fire extinguisher by the side of the grill.
-Use caution when grilling.
+Use caution when cooking.

 - Z99.89: Dependence on other enabling machines and devices

 - Put away any distracting technology when working over an open flame.
-The risk of a larger fire starting is more urgent than anything related to your devices.
+The risk of a more substantial fire starting is more urgent than anything related to your devices.